 The researchers also discovered elevated levels of the immune cells called dendritic cells in autistic kids.
 This immune abnormality can be due to the enlargement of the amygdala, which is the part of the brain that controls emotional responses.
 The study showed that regressive autism is associated with an increased level of plasmacytoid cells, a type of dendritic cell usually found in the peripheral lymphoid organs.

-Moreover, a 2013 study led by Betty Diamond, head of The Feinstein Institute for Medical Research’s Center for Autoimmune and Musculoskeletal Disorders in Long Island, New York, showed that autism may be caused by the anti-brain antibodies which are able to penetrate the immature blood-brain barrier of a developing fetus while in the womb.
-The antibodies may then cause damage to the fetus’ brain, resulting in autism or developmental delays when born.
+Moreover, a 2013 study led by Betty Diamond, head of The Feinstein Institute for Medical Research’s Center for Autoimmune and Musculoskeletal Disorders in Long Island, New York, showed that autism may be caused by the anti-brain antibodies that are able to penetrate the immature blood-brain barrier of a developing fetus while in the womb.
+The antibodies may then cause damage to the fetus’s brain, resulting in autism or developmental delays when born.

-Some Signs of Autism Regression in Children
+Signs of Regressive Autism in Children

 Various studies showed around 25-30 percent of kids with ASD stop speaking after they start to say some words, usually before reaching the age of two.
 Some children lose social development instead of language, and some lose both.
 Here are other signs of autism regression: